-8. If you need to remove the display panel:
+- 7. To remove the display panel: - a.

-- a.
 Check the fit of the various alignment tools on the display assembly.
 Make note of the best fitting alignment tool to use when replacing the display panel. - b.
-The display panel is secured to the display enclosure with tape that is installed under the left and right sides of the panel.
-To remove the panel, use tweezers to grasp the end of the tape (1).
-While turning the tweezers, wrap the tape around the tweezers (2) as you continue to pull the tape out from behind the display panel (3).
-You must pull the tape multiple times before it is completely removed. - c.
-Rotate the display panel over and place it next to the display enclosure (4).
+The display panel is secured to the display back cover with tape that is installed under the left and right sides of the panel (1).
+To remove the panel, use tweezers to grasp the end of the tape (2).
+While turning the tweezers, wrap the tape around the tweezers as you continue to pull the tape out (3) from behind the display panel.
+You must pull the tape multiple times before it is completely removed.